 RESULTS:

 A total of 1246 cases were identified across the seven study sites: 624 neonatal and 622 maternal.
 Of the neonatal records, 578 were from clinical case records and 46 from research case records.
 Of the maternal records, 583 were from clinical case records and 39 from research case records.
-Clinical case records were available at all participating sites, but research records were only available at three sites.
+Clinical case records were available at all participating sites, but research records were only available at three sites, all from interventional or observational studies of vaccines in pregnancy.

 Gestational age: